AndreMuhamed/anti-spam-bot/README.md

 **Step 4: Running the Anti-Spam bot.**
 Run your bot by executing the code file from the command line or by hosting it on a hosting server.
 Once the bot is running, it will begin monitoring messages and reacting to spam.

 **Please note that this example is basic and does not include additional Anti-Spam features such as checking for spam messages with identical text or using machine learning algorithms to detect spam.
-You can extend this code based on your needs and the requirements of your Discord server.**пиеиеиеие
+You can extend this code based on your needs and the requirements of your Discord server.**пиеиеиеиеииикамв